trimstray/nginx-admins-handbook/README.md

 Go back to the [Table of Contents](#table-of-contents) or read the next chapters:

 - **[HTTP Basics](doc/HTTP_BASICS.md#http-basics)**<a id="toc-http-basics-2"></a>
-  > Something about HTTP.
+  > Introduction to HTTP.
 - **[SSL/TLS Basics](doc/SSL_TLS_BASICS.md#ssltls-basics)**<a id="toc-ssltls-basics-2"></a>
-  > Something about SSL/TLS.
+  > Introduction to SSL/TLS.
 - **[NGINX Basics](doc/NGINX_BASICS.md#nginx-basics)**<a id="toc-nginx-basics-2"></a>
-  > Explanation of the NGINX mechanisms.
+  > Introduction and explanation of the NGINX mechanisms.
 - **[Helpers](doc/HELPERS.md#helpers)**<a id="toc-helpers-2"></a>
   > One-liners, commands, utilities for building NGINX, and more.
 - **[Base Rules (15)](doc/RULES.md#base-rules)**<a id="toc-base-rules-2"></a>